minsungc/minsungc.github.io/index.md

 I'm a 2nd year PhD student at the amazing [Programming Research Laboratory](https://prl.khoury.northeastern.edu/) at Northeastern University, working with [Steven Holtzen](https://www.khoury.northeastern.edu/home/sholtzen/).

+I am an incoming R&D intern at RelationalAI in Summer 2024, working on the Rel language.

 I received my BS from Carnegie Mellon University, where I was advised by [Jeremy Avigad](https://www.andrew.cmu.edu/user/avigad/).

 My interests are primarily in programming languages and artificial intelligence.
 I build bridges between knowledge compilation and probabilistic program semantics.